armando-herastang/minifyjson/readme.md

 A simple script for minifying a `JSON` file.

+## What is minification?

+Minification refers to the process of removing unnecessary or redundant data without affecting how the resource is processed by the browser - e.g. code comments and formatting, removing unused code, using shorter variable and function names, and so on.

 **Note:** Do not check if it is a valid `JSON` format.
 Assume it is correct and minify it.

 ## Usage